System Operations Committee

 How we are organized

-Groups within SOC Currently, there are four steering groups, one working group and two projects reporting directly into SOC.
+Groups within SOC.
+Currently, there are five steering groups and two projects reporting directly into SOC.
 Each group is supported by our Secretariat team.
 You can learn more about each group below.

 Operations reports to the SOC about relevant issues within the various Regional Groups, RSCs, and at pan-European level.
 The functional focus of activities of Steering Group Operations are the operational planning, the operational security and the frequency control.